onpayio/woocommerce/README.txt

 2. WooCommerce >= 6.5

 == Changelog ==

+= [1.0.38] =
+Tweaked texts on actions buttons in admin
+Added support fro HPOS in WooCommerce

 = [1.0.37] =
 Take adjusted total amounts into account on available amounts for capture